A Biography of the Doctor

 The Tenth Doctor

-The Doctor takes Donna and her fiance Lance to their employer HC Clements, which is owned by Torchwood.
+The Doctor then takes Donna and her fiance Lance to their employer HC Clements, which is owned by Torchwood.
 They discover an underground tunnel, which leads to a Torchwood base under the Thames flood barrier.
-He discovers that the base has been manufacturing Huon particles, which the Time Lords destroyed long ago.
-Huon particles can only thrive inside a living being, and Donna was clearly some kind of test subject.
+The base has been manufacturing Huon particles, which the Time Lords destroyed long ago.
+Huon particles can only thrive inside a living being, and Donna was some kind of test subject.

-Just after this discovery, the person now running the base reveals another section, which includes a hole bored down to the centre of the Earth.
-The Doctor then demands that the person reveal themselves, rather than talk "over the intercom".
-When the person running the base teleports to the Torchwood base, she is revealed to be a Racnoss - a spider-like species which the Gallifreyans destroyed billions of years ago.
-It turns out that Lance was in league with her, and had been feeding Donna the particles ever since she started work six months ago.
+It turns out that the base is now being run by a Racnoss - a spider-like species which the Gallifreyans destroyed billions of years ago.
+Lance was in league with her, and had been feeding Donna the particles ever since she started work six months ago.
 He was only marrying her to ensure that she stayed around.

 The Doctor takes Donna back home.
 He offers her the chance to travel in the TARDIS, but she declines as she couldn't live her life in the way the Doctor does.

 Notes: Follows on from the final scene of Doomsday.

 The Warkeeper's Crown